develancer/dbdpp/README.md

 ```
 will print into **out.sql** list of SQL statements which should be applied to
 _db_to_change.target_table_ to make it consistent with _db_reference.ref_table_.
+Only INSERT/UPDATE/DELETE statements are generated; there will be no ALTERs,
+as _dbdpp_ only work for tables with matching structure (the same set of fields and primary keys).

 There are two modes of operation:
 * if both **source.cnf** and **target.cnf** are given (even if they are the same),